samkearney/esta-ngl/docs/standard_objects/condition.rst

 Indicates the **alias** of the interface or property instance of which this condition is observing the state.
 This must be a valid :ref:`tutorial-identifiers-alias`.

-When the Kind attribute is defined as *exclusive*, the Ref Alias must be a property instance with the data type enum.
+When the Style attribute is defined as *exclusive*, the Ref Alias must be a property instance with the data type enum.
 The 'selected' child index is defined by the current value of this property instance.

-\* Ref Alias is not required when the Kind attribute is defined as *exclusive*, and should only be included when not including Alias.
+\* Ref Alias is not required when the Style attribute is defined as *exclusive*, and should only be included when not including Alias.

 .. _standard-objects-condition-alias: